tejada7/Java-Certification/OCP_Java17.md

         }
 }
 ```
-### Exceptions
+## Exceptions
 There are two type of exceptions:
 - checked: All exceptions extending from Exception or Throwable → we are forced to handle them.
 - unchecked: All exceptions extending from RuntimeException or Error → we aren't forced to handle them.

-Checked exceptions are considered a [Java design flaw](https://phauer.com/2015/checked-exceptions-are-evil/), and the recommended
+Checked exceptions are debatable considered a [Java design flaw](https://phauer.com/2015/checked-exceptions-are-evil/), and the recommended
 approach is to create a runtime counterpart
 (e.g. For `IOException`, there is a `UncheckedIOException` introduced in Java 8).
 There are nevertheless other elegant
-techniques to handle exceptions such as [Vavr's Try, API.unchecked](https://docs.vavr.io) and [Jool's unchecked](https://www.jooq.org/products/jOOλ/javadoc/0.9.5/org/jooq/lambda/Unchecked.html).
+techniques to handle exceptions such as [Vavr's Try, API.unchecked](https://docs.vavr.io), [Jool's unchecked](https://www.jooq.org/products/jOOλ/javadoc/0.9.5/org/jooq/lambda/Unchecked.html) or [Apache Commons' asRuntimeException](https://commons.apache.org/proper/commons-lang/apidocs/org/apache/commons/lang3/exception/ExceptionUtils.html#asRuntimeException(java.lang.Throwable)).

+Depending on the application requirements and error handling rules, there is a more-functional-friendly alternative
-I'd rather rely on a more functional approach to declare a contract of return type `Either<Error, Success>`, but that's way out of the
+without *side-effects* that consists in declaring a contract of return type in the form`Either<Error, Success>`, but
-scope of the present document.
+that's way out of the scope of the present document and has pros and cons.

+> [!IMPORTANT]
+> Be aware that using those jool, vavr or Apache Commons fancy tools to turn **checked into unchecked exceptions** behind a Cglib proxy as you might end up facing the obscure [UndeclaredThrowableException]([https://docs.oracle.com/javase/8/docs/api/java/lang/reflect/UndeclaredThrowableException.html](https://docs.oracle.com/javase/8/docs/api/java/lang/reflect/UndeclaredThrowableException.html)), I coded an example [here](https://gist.github.com/tejada7/995d89f999a18b60b86a46ea538b9011).

 ### Pattern matching

-Pattern matching is a technique of controlling program flow that only executes a section of code that meets
+Pattern matching is a technique for controlling program flow that only executes a section of code that meets
 certain criteria.
 Moreover, it's used in conjunction with if statements for greater program control.

 ```java
 // Without pattern matching
 final Number number = someNumber();